JuliaGraphics/Luxor.jl/docs/src/basics.md

 ![background](assets/figures/backgrounds.png)

-The `axes()` function draws a couple of lines and text labels in light gray to indicate the position and orientation of the current axes.
+The `Luxor.axes()` function draws a couple of lines and text labels in light gray to indicate the position and orientation of the current axes.

 ```@example
 using Luxor # hide
 Drawing(400, 400, "assets/figures/axes.png") # hide
 background("gray80")
 origin()
-axes()
+Luxor.axes()
 finish() # hide
 nothing # hide
 ```